javanile/get.javanile.org/README.md

 # Javanile App Installer

-This is the offical Javanile's applications installer
+This is the offical Javanile's applications installer and runner

 ```shell
 $ curl get.javanile.org/{APP} | sh